midlantica/LovelyBunchOfCoconuts/content/quotes/the-progress-of-society-depends-not-on-legislation.md

 ---
-title: "The progress of society depends not on legislation"
+title: 'The progress of society depends not on legislation'
 ---

 ## "The progress of society depends not on legislation, but on the moral sense of individuals."